chenota/lisp-js/README.md

 ### Parser

-The parser is the next major component of this project I have to complete.
-I plan on implementing a Pratt parser, but haven't worked out the specifics yet.
+I've implemented a Pratt parser that can successfully parse JS-based arithmetic expressons.
+Next, I will start to add non-arithmetic functionality like lists, functions, and objects.

-The parser will be based on the following context-free grammar (will be updated as I add more functionality):
+The parser will be loosely based on the following context-free grammar (will be updated as I add more functionality and work through problems):

 ```
 Program    -> Stmtlist $
 Stmtlist   -> Stmt; Stmtlist
            |  Stmt newline Stmtlist
+           |  Stmt
 Stmt       -> AssignStmt
            |  Expr
 AssignStmt -> identifier = Expr